 If the ebook link you find is a red "electronic legal deposit" link, this is an ebook you would need to read at a designated PC in the University Library or one of the subject libraries.
 Legal deposit books are available at the six copyright libraries in the UK and Ireland and have restrictions associated with them.
 If you'd like to learn more, there is a guide available on how and where to access them, with added information about context and alternatives.

-The two college printer/copiers are managed by IT and you can find more information on how to print to them and how much that costs in IT's printing FAQs.
+The printer/copier/scanner is managed by IT and you can find more information on how to print to it and how much that costs in IT's printing FAQs.

-The printer/copier in the library is in the computer room on the first floor of the library.
+The printer / copier / scanner is in the computer room on the first floor of the library.